 Why Businessmen Love Atlas Shrugged

-"Because," said Alex Epstein, an analyst at the Ayn Rand Institute, "in the form of a thrilling novel with inspiring heroes, it does something no other book has ever done: it presents the essence of business, the pursuit of profit, as a profoundly moral activity.
+Because, in the form of a thrilling novel with inspiring heroes, it does something no other book has ever done: it presents the pursuit of profit, the essence of business, as a profoundly moral activity.

 Alex Epstein was a writer and a fellow on staff